British Columbia Music: Mindil Beach Markets

 Mindil Beach Markets are five-piece band hailing from Vancouver Island.
 They recently played a show in Fernie, British Columbia and it was the perfect time for Nomads on the Road to find out what the band was all about.

-Their ability to adapt their sound has allowed to share the stage with a range of acts from Bedouin Soundclash to Nazareth to Del the Funky Homosapien.
+Their ability to adapt their sound has allowed sharing the stage with a range of acts from Bedouin Soundclash to Nazareth to Del the Funky Homosapien.
 Their music blends elements of hip-hop, funk, and reggae.

 The band, Cam Ainslie (drums), Rod Campbell (vocals/keys), Patrick Codere (vocals/guitar), Daniel “DK” Kingsbury (vocals/guitar) (vocals/guitar) and Matt Posnikoff (bass/guitar) captured listeners with the release of their self-titled first album in October 2010.

-With a new album released earlier this month, MBM are currently touring Canada supporting ‘It Might Take Long.’
-It’s available in iTunes, CD Baby and from MBM’s online store.
+With a new album released earlier this month, MBM is currently touring Canada supporting ‘It Might Take Long.’

 Rod from MBM sat down with Nomads on the Road to talk about the music, the band and their hopes for the future…

 Mindil Beach Markets Interview

 NOTR: Describe Mindil Beach Markets music for those who may not have heard of you before?